platformsh/template-builder/templates/typo3/files/README.md

 2. The installer will create an administrator account with username/password `admin`/`password`.  **You need to change this password immediately.
 Not doing so is a security risk**.

 3. Enable the `pixelant/pxa-lpeh` plugin.
 It is already installed by default but must be enabled manually.
 This plugin changes TYPO3's 403/404 page handling to avoid a self-request HTTP request that can cause a race condition and deadlocks in some situations.
+See the [TYPO3 documentation](https://docs.platform.sh/frameworks/typo3.html#avoiding-deadlock) for more information.

 ## Customizations